 “Your client’s assertions regarding his intent aside,” Reischmann wrote, “his continuing rude, disruptive and threatening behavior towards City employees is the basis for this Sheriff’s Order.”

 Beyond contracting matters, Priotti has contended with a few criminal charges, including a 2005 felony charge of battery on a law enforcement officer, later downgraded to a misdemeanor battery charge, then dropped.
 Charges since have included battery domestic violence, disorderly conduct, disorderly intoxication, and two drunk driving charges, one in 2016, in which he was found guilty to a lesser reckless driving charge, the latter from June 7, still pending in court.
+(On July 7, the State Attorney had filed a first-degree misdemeanor charge of DUI against Priotti.
+But on Nov.
+6, 2019, the State Attorney filed a third-degree felony charge, which he acknowledged.)
 The domestic violence charge was dropped.
 He pleaded no contest to the two disorderly charges.
 “My personal life [and] professional life are separate.
-They should be kept that way,” Priotti said in today’s email.
+They should be kept that way,” Priotti said in today’s email (Aug.
+19).